Blogging has been growing in popularity year after year, and there are no signs of things slowing down anytime soon.

 3. Interesting/helpful content.

-Writing longer, more in-depth content also lets you include more of the keywords you find with tools such as Long Tail Pro (in a natural way, without stuffing).
+Writing longer, more in-depth content also lets you include more of the keywords you find during your research (in a natural way, without stuffing).

 By doing so, you’ll rank for a larger number of keywords, which in turn gives you more organic traffic from searches.